epfllibrary/latex-course/_episodes/06-Citations.md

 objectives:
 - "Create in-text citations"
 - "Create final bibliographies"
-- "Create bibliography's datasets"
+- "Create bibliography datasets"
-- "Change bibliography's styles"
+- "Change bibliography styles"
 keypoints:
-- "For short bibliography you can use the ```{thebibliography}``` environment"
+- "For short bibliographies,you can use the ```{thebibliography}``` environment"
-- "Long or more robust bibliography yuou can use a BiBTeX linked with your document"
+- "Long or more robust bibliographies need BiBTeX linked with your document"
 ---

-This part of the course displays how LaTeX deals with bibliography and in-text citations: by using the environment ```{thebibliography}``` and by using BibTeX.
+This part of the course displays how LaTeX deals with bibliographies and in-text citations: by using the environment ```{thebibliography}``` and by using BibTeX.

 ## The environment ```{thebibliography}```

 The commands of the environment ```{thebibliography}``` are embedded within LaTeX, these commands are integrated directly in your .tex file.
-This environment is useful for court bibliographies.
+This environment is useful for short bibliographies.

-Each bibliography element is introduced by the command ```\bibitem```.
+Each bibliography element is introduced by the command ```\bibitem```, as shown below.

 {% latex minimal=true filename=06-citations-01 %}

-Open access is a part of Opening science evolution in scientific universe \cite{Bartling2014}.
+Open access is a part of oOening science evolution in scientific universe \cite{Bartling2014}.
 "Publish in Open Access is synonym to make its publication freely accessible to everyone.
 In February 2019, EPFL has adopted an Open Access Policy that clearly expresses the institutional position on Open Access to scientific publication.
 An amendment to the publication agreement and an email template are also available for EPFL authors as negotiation tools with publishers." \cite{EPFLlibrary2019}.
  \begin{thebibliography}{10}